publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch27/m__us_usc_t19_s4201.md

         (11) to recognize the growing significance of the Internet as a trading platform in international commerce;

-        (12) to take into account other legitimate United States domestic objectives, including, but not limited to, the protection of legitimate health or safety, essential security, and consumer interests and the law and regulations related thereto; and
+        (12) to take into account other legitimate United States domestic objectives, including, but not limited to, the protection of legitimate health or safety, essential security, and consumer interests and the law and regulations related thereto;

-        (13) to take into account conditions relating to religious freedom of any party to negotiations for a trade agreement with the United States.
+        (13) to take into account conditions relating to religious freedom of any party to negotiations for a trade agreement with the United States;

+        (14) to ensure that trade agreements do not require changes to the immigration laws of the United States or obligate the United States to grant access or expand access to visas issued under [section 1101(a)(15) of title 8][/us/usc/t8/s1101/a/15]; and

+        (15) to ensure that trade agreements do not establish obligations for the United States regarding greenhouse gas emissions measures, including obligations that require changes to United States laws or regulations or that would affect the implementation of such laws or regulations, other than those fulfilling the other negotiating objectives in this section.

     (b) __Principal trade negotiating objectives__